espressomd/espresso/doc/sphinx/installation.rst

    .. seealso:: :ref:`Setting up particles`

    .. note::
-      Note, that when the feature is activated, every particle has three additional degrees of freedom, which for example means that the kinetic energy changes at constant temperature is twice as large.
+      When this feature is activated, every particle has three additional degrees of freedom, which for example means that the kinetic energy changes at constant temperature is twice as large.